GaryBoone/tensor_types/README.md

 Now `my_function()` is clearly defined as returning a transposed result.
 It won't compile until the developer makes the code return a transposed shape in a `BatchModelSeq` type.
-And at runtime, `my_function` will return a `ShapeMismatchError` if the output tensor does not match the expected shape when wrapped in `BatchModelSeq::new()` for return from the function.
+And at runtime, `my_function` will return a `ShapeMismatch` if the output tensor does not match the expected shape when wrapped in `BatchModelSeq::new()` for return from the function.